get2harshit/system-design-lld-hld-complete-resources/HLD/URL-Shortener.md

-# URL Shortener

 # Design a simple URL Shortener

+### Core Answer

+“In a URL shortener, the client sends a long URL to the server.
+The server generates a unique short key, stores the mapping of short URL to long URL in a database, and returns the shortened URL to the client.

+When a user accesses the short URL, the server looks up the original URL using the key and redirects the user.
+To improve performance, frequently accessed URLs are cached.”

+## Follow-up Questions (Integrated Answers)

+### 1. In this system, what is the client and what is the server?

 **Answer:**

-“In a URL shortener, we take a long URL and generate a unique short key for it.
-This mapping is stored in a database.
-When a user hits the short URL, the system looks up the original URL using the key and redirects the user.
-To improve performance, frequently accessed URLs can be cached.”
+“The client is typically a browser or mobile app that sends requests to shorten or access URLs.
+The server is the backend service that generates short URLs, stores mappings, and handles redirection.”

+---

+### 2. SQL or NoSQL — which database is more suitable?

+**Answer:**

+“NoSQL is generally more suitable because:

+* The data model is simple key-value (short → long URL)
+* We need high scalability and high read throughput
+* Schema flexibility is not critical here

+However, SQL can also be used if strong consistency or relational features are required.”

+---

+### 3. Where should caching be used and what should be cached?

+**Answer:**

+“Caching should be used in the read path, especially during redirection.
+Frequently accessed short URLs should be cached in a fast in-memory store like Redis.

+This avoids repeated database lookups and significantly reduces latency.”

+---

+### 4. Which operations should use a queue?

+**Answer:**

+“Operations that are not critical to immediate response should be handled asynchronously using a queue.
+For example:

+* Analytics (click tracking)
+* Logging
+* Expiration cleanup
+* Spam detection

+These can be processed in the background without blocking the user request.”

+---

+### 5. How do traffic and latency constraints influence design?

+**Answer:**

+“URL shorteners are read-heavy systems with very high redirection traffic.
+So the design must prioritize low latency and high availability.

+To handle this:

+* Use caching for fast lookups
+* Use horizontally scalable databases
+* Use load balancers to distribute traffic
+* Keep redirection logic lightweight

+Even small latency increases can impact user experience since redirects happen in real-time.”

+---